SynthDAO/snx-limit-orders/README.md

 By allowing anyone to run “limit order execution nodes” and compete for limit order execution fees, we achieve order execution reliability and censorship-resistance through permissionless-ness.
 These are especially important in the context of limit orders, where censorship or execution delays might cause trading losses.

 ### Upgradability
 We use an upgradable proxy pattern in order to allow a present owner address to upgrade the core implementation contract at any time.
-That said, the upgrades are restricted by a timelock duration after an upgrade is initiated by the owner.
-In this duration, all order submitters are able to cancel any active orders if they wish to opt-out of the new implementation.
-This restriction enables traders to act in the unlikely scenario where the owner turns malicious or becomes compromised and attempts to create an upgrade that puts their funds at risk.